 - not being allowed to transfer in or out of the scheme.

 Our Internal Disputes Resolution Procedure is a one stage process that complies with pension legislation and Citizen's Charter guidelines.
-Applications for Internal Disputes Resolution Procedure reviews must be made in writing to the Head of Business Affairs, who will try to resolve your complaint and let you have a response within four months (but sooner if possible).
+Applications for Internal Disputes Resolution Procedure reviews must be made in writing to the Head of Policy, who will try to resolve your appeal and let you have a response within four months (but sooner if possible).
 You’ll find a guide to the procedure and the application form here.

 Unacceptable actions and behaviours